 HAVE A PIECE OF MEMORIAL JEWELRY MADE

 Having an item like a piece of memorial jewelry can bring great comfort, since it allows you to feel connected to your deceased loved one.
-Consider having a piece of memorial jewelry created to help you memorialize your lost loved one.
+Consider having a piece of memorial jewelry made from ashes created to help you memorialize your lost loved one.

 Photo Engraved Pendant Or Keychain

 Keep your favorite photo of your loved one with you at all times.
-An engraved pendant or keychain is a great fit if you have a photo that you particularly love.
+An personalized photo engraved pendant or keychain is a great fit if you have a photo that you particularly love.

 Thumbprint & Signature Jewelry

 Instead of featuring a photo, these pieces feature your loved one’s signature or thumbprint.
-These are a great option, especially if your deceased loved one was particularly camera shy.
+Personalized thumbprint jewelry is a great option, especially if your deceased loved one was particularly camera shy.

 Cremation jewelry is jewelry that contains a small portion of your loved one’s ashes.
 If your loved one was cremated and you want to carry a little piece of them with you, these pieces allow you to do just that.
 You can get pendants, keychains, rings, and even bracelets made with your loved one’s ashes.